15 Historical Romance Books You Love To Read

 10. Dangerous Alliance: An Austentacious Romance

-It is a flashy romance because this is a story set in Jane Austen’s time.
-She’s a peer writing during the main character’s (Vicky) time.
-Also, Vicky is a huge fan of Jane Austen novels and uses them as a blueprint to find her husband.
-She is very much a free spirit, who loves to explore her father’s estate, and she’s not looking to get married virtually.
+This is a flashy romance because this is a story set in Jane Austen’s time.
+She’s a peer writer during the main character’s (Vicky) time.
+Also, Vicky is a huge fan of Jane Austen’s novels and uses them as a blueprint to find her husband.
+She is a free spirit who loves to explore her father’s estate, and she’s not looking to get married virtually.

 Dangerous Alliance